Health Watch Home

 Pressure Sores & Ulcers

-View US DHHS Hospital Compare: US Treatment Protocol and Patient Survey Data
+View US DHHS Hospital Compare: US Treatment Protocols, Outcomes and Patient Survey Data

-For now the best a patient can do is to ask the nurse taking care of you how many patients he/she is taking care of and if he/she is over worked.
-According to Aiken, L.H., et. al. (JAMA, 2002), If the nurse is taking care of 8 or more patients a dangerous situation may be present.
+One safety check a patient should do is to ask the nurse taking care of you how many patients he/she is taking care of and if he/she is overworked.
+According to Aiken, L.H., et. al. (JAMA, 2002), if the nurse is taking care of 8 or more patients a dangerous situation may be present.

 #2.
 Quality of Nursing Homes: The US Department of Health and Human Services has an extensive website on quality measurements of nursing homes.
 This data includes the frequency of developing weight loss, pressure sores and ulcers, incidence of depression, anxiety and delirium, along with other measurements.